-&lt;sup>36 Coats and Passmore: Public Value, 2008.
+36 Coats and Passmore: Public Value, 2008.

-and financial performance hold in the public sector as well.
-There is a need for a greater capacity to generate new knowledge and better apply and manage existing knowledge in order to facilitate the creation of improved capacity to deliver quality services within constrained resource bases.
+order to facilitate the creation of improved capacity to deliver quality services within constrained resource bases.38

 Accountability is based on the proper and efficient use of resources.
 This includes the requirement to communicate outputs and outcomes to stakeholders.
 Schneider and Samkin promote the "public interest" concept of accountability and recognize that there is considerable scrutiny of, and interest in the activities of local authorities.
-Local authority accountability obligation is discharged through the provision of information about the conditions, performance and activities undertaken in their annual reports thereby enabling stakeholders to assess the accountability and performance of local authorities.
+Local authority accountability obligation is discharged through the provision of information about the conditions, performance and activities undertaken in their annual assess stakeholders thereby enabling reports accountability and performance of local authorities.
 The voluntary disclosure of IC in the annual report facilitates the discharge of accountability to stakeholders.
-By providing information regarding IC in the annual report, stakeholders are able to scrutinize local authority activity in regards to IC measurement and management.
+By providing information regarding IC in the annual report, stakeholders are able to scrutinize local measurement regards to IC authority activity in management.39